jrpool/learning-os-software/software-development-process/README.md

 ## GitHub Flow

 When we actually start coding, we use [GitHub Flow][github-flow] to do so, which means that most work ends up with a pull request being submitted.
-The lifecycle of pull request on the board looks something like this:
+The lifecycle of a pull request on the board looks something like this:

 <!--
   The flowchart images can be edited here: